swiru95/iDOR-Scanner/README.md

 ## How this tool is designed to be used

 iDOR-Scanner is built for security testers and developers who need to verify that authorization boundaries hold across multiple user roles against a real running API.
+The detection logic is deterministic and auditable — status codes and response bodies are compared against a declared allow-list.
+A local Ollama model plugs in at three optional points: generating the login sequence from plain English, analysing each finding's actual HTTP responses for semantic leakage, and summarising the finished report.
 It covers four main workflows:

 **1. Direct API scan with a config file**